6/3/23: Highway CLOSED 5-10a for 41st annual Hā‘ena Run (Hanalei Canoe Club fundraiser). Shuttles/highway access after 10a.

 Cultural stewardship with lo’i kalo (taro) volunteer activities at Hā‘ena State Park, and developer of Hawaii’s first Community-Based Subsistance Fishing Area (CBSFA).

+Reservations required.
+Verify garden hours at their website.
 Built on the footprint of Hawaiian ancestors, Limahuli is one of the most biodiverse valleys in the Hawaiian Islands.
-This is just a short walk away from the Park, reservations recommended.

-Providing cultural stewardship and educational opportunities while supporting local food systems.
-Visit their grab-and-go locally-made store/fridge for delicious food just a short walk or drive west of the shuttle Park & Ride lot.
+Cultural stewardship and education in support of local food systems.
+Visit their grab-and-go fridge for delicious food just a short drive west of the Park & Ride lot.